 The Governance and Nominating Committee is responsible for recommending candidates for nomination to the Board.
 Each member of the Board is encouraged to recommend potential candidates for the Board and such recommendations are then reviewed by the Committee.
 In conducting such review, the Committee considers the competencies and skills that the Committee considers to be necessary for the Board as a collective to possess and the competencies and skills that the Committee considers the Corporation's existing directors to possess.
 In reviewing the qualifications of potential candidates, the Committee assesses, among other things, industry experience, financial literacy, functional expertise in such areas as accounting and corporate finance and previous experience as a director.
 The Governance and Nominating Committee does not set specific, minimum qualifications that nominees must meet in order to be recommended to the Board, but rather believes that each nominee should be evaluated based on his or her individual merits taking into account the needs of the business and the composition of the Board.
 Additionally, neither the Governance and Nominating Committee nor the Board has a specific policy with regard to the consideration of diversity in identifying director nominees; however, both may consider the diversity of background and experience of a director nominee in the context of the overall composition of the Board at that time, such as diversity of knowledge, skills, experience, geographic location, age, gender, and ethnicity.
 The Governance and Nominating Committee may also consider candidates recommended by significant shareholders.
 Members of the Governance and Nominating Committee discuss and evaluate possible candidates in detail and suggest individuals to explore in more depth.
-Candidates believed to be suitable are then discussed with the Chair of the Board and as appropriate, the Chair of the Board initiates a meeting with the candidate to determine such candidate's interest and availability.
+Candidates believed to be suitable are then discussed with the Chair of the Board and the Lead Director, and as appropriate they initiate a meeting with the candidate to determine such candidate's interest and availability.

 The Governance and Nominating Committee has imposed term limits on independent Directors (as defined in Section 1.4 of NI 52-110).
 The term limits are fifteen years commencing from the date of first appointment to the Board and ending on the first annual shareholder meeting held after the fifteen-year anniversary of appointment.
+The independent

-The independent Directors will also be required to resign from the Board upon attaining the age of seventy-five; such resignation to be effective as of the first annual shareholder meeting held after such Director attains the age of seventy-five.
+Directors will also be required to resign from the Board upon attaining the age of seventy-five; such resignation to be effective as of the first annual shareholder meeting held after such Director attains the age of seventy-five.
 At its meeting on July 27, 2016 the Governance and Nominating Committee amended the term limits effective February 28, 2019 by reducing the mandatory retirement age from seventy-five years of age to seventy years of age for directors who are independent.
-In order to comply with this new mandatory retirement policy two directors (Laurie T. F. Bennett and Philip B. Matthews) who are already over seventy years of age will retire at the end of their current term and two new nominees have been identified by the Governance and Nominating Committee (Ms. Anne Marie Turnbull and Mr. Darren Kirk) as their replacement.
-For further details regarding these two new nominees refer to "Election of Directors" above.
+In order to comply with this new mandatory retirement policy two directors retired at the end of their term in January 2019 and two new directors were elected (Ms. Anne Marie Turnbull and Mr. Darren Kirk) as their replacement at that time.

-The Governance and Nominating Committee annually conducts an assessment of the effectiveness of the CEO.
+The Chair of the Governance and Nominating Committee who, since January 2019 is also the Lead Director, annually conducts an assessment of the effectiveness of the CEO.
 The Committee also periodically assesses the effectiveness of the Board itself.
 The Chair of the Committee is responsible for circulating to each member of the Board the confidential assessment surveys and for reviewing the responses thereto.
 The surveys seek to assess the effectiveness of individuals and the Board as a whole.
 The results of these assessments are evaluated, reviewed with the Chairman of the Board, and recommendations as appropriate are presented to the Board.